embmicro/mojo-arduino/README.md

 ### modifications
 - added eeprom upload functionality so fpga can read 1024 non-volatile user programmable bytes upon startup.
+Jupyter notebook to upload 1024 bytes [here](https://github.com/ruffner/lupa300/tree/master/tools/mojo_trigger).

 ### original
 This is the base code using by the Mojo V3 to load the FPGA and act as a USB to serial port/ADC for the FPGA.